MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-### Start R Server
+### Start Revo64

-Microsoft R Server for Hadoop runs on Linux.
-On Linux hosts in a Hadoop cluster, start R Server by typing `Revo64` at the shell prompt.
+Machine Learning Server for Hadoop runs on Linux.
+On Linux hosts in a Hadoop cluster, start server session by typing `Revo64` at the shell prompt.

 	[<username>]$ cd MRSLinux90
 	[<username> MRSLinux90]$ Revo64

-You see a `>` prompt, indicating an R Server session, and the ability to issue ScaleR commands, including commands that set up the compute context.
+You see a `>` prompt, indicating an Revo64 session, and the ability to issue RevoScaleR commands, including commands that set up the compute context.

 ### Create a compute context